 Venture Smith Site

-The excavated information from the Venture Smith site shows how archaeology can support and enhance the historical narrative.
-In his narrative, Venture described himself as thrifty.
-His statement was supported by the archaeological findings, or lack thereof.
-Venture spent little money on what he considered ‘frivolous’ items; there was no evidence of games, gaming, liquor bottles, jewelry, or pipe smoking equipment.
-Venture’s mention in his narrative of being robbed and cheated in his dealings with some whites is also supported by the archaeological evidence.
+The Venture Smith site excavation is a prime example of how archaeological evidence can be used to support and enhance primary historical accounts.
+For instance, in his narrative, Venture attests to his own frugality; “I brought nothing which I did not absolutely want.”
+Based on archaeological findings, it is clear that Venture spent little money on what he considered ‘frivolous’ items; there was no evidence of games, gaming, liquor bottles, jewelry, or pipe smoking equipment.
+In his narrative, Venture also mentions being robbed and cheated several times in his dealings with whites.
 The design of his family compound and artifacts recovered therein, such as a padlock and a pistol, reveal the family’s efforts to dissuade and prevent thievery.
+This degree of caution is unsurprising based on his past experiences.

-The archaeology at the site contradicts the historical record in some ways as well.
-Venture’s house was not the small and simple affair recorded in the historic record.
-The house was relatively large, and stood a story and a half.
-The entire complex encompassed at least nine structures that included three houses, warehouses, a blacksmith shop/forge, a dock, and a boat pull in for boat repair.
-The property was also situated advantageously along one of the deepest parts of the river where large boats could gain access.
-The dock, boat pull in and blacksmith shop/forge clearly show how self-sufficient the compound, and by extension Venture and his family, would have been.
+While much of Venture’s narrative is validated by archaeological data, there are some discoveries that contradict his narrative.
+For one, Venture’s house was not the small and simple affair as he described.
+In fact, the house was relatively large, standing at a story and a half.
+The entire complex encompassed at least nine structures made up of three houses, several warehouses, a blacksmith shop/forge, a dock, and a boat pull-in.
+The property was also situated advantageously along one of the deepest parts of Salmon river, allowing access to large boats.
+The dock, boat pull-in, and blacksmith shop/forge highlight just how self-sufficient the compound, and by extension Venture and his family, would have been.

 Lucianne Lavin and Marc Banks